nicolasbock/filechooser/docs/source/pick-files-help.rst

     --print-database  (= false)
         Print the internal database and exit.
     --print-database-format  (= CSV)
-        Format of printed database; possible options are CSV and JSON.
+        Format of printed database; possible options are CSV, JSON, and YAML.
+    --reset-database  (= false)
+        Reset the database (re-initialize).
+Use intended for testing only.
     --suffix  (= )
         Only consider files with this SUFFIX.
 For instance, to only load jpeg files you would specify either 'jpg' or '.jpg'.
 By default, all files are considered.
     --verbose  (= false)